christian-bernstein/time-attendance-terminal/README.md

     - `halt` Stop your timer.
 If stopped, your timer won't turn back on, even after rejoining the server *(Server restart excluded)*
     - `resume` Starts your timer again.
     - **TODO: Continue writing**

+## Updates & Issues
+This mod won't be developed actively.
+But any issues will be resolved quickly.
+Use [GitHub Issues](https://github.com/christian-bernstein/time-attendance-terminal/issues) to let us know about any issues you encountered.
+Feature requests are welcome.
+[Write a feature request here](https://github.com/users/christian-bernstein/projects/3).